 MacCord's published map, however, shows only 50 units plus one-half unit, and only 50 units plus

 the half unit are included in the database.
-Three of these units either yielded no artifacts; if
+It is possible but unlikely that the remaining three units

-artifacts were recovered from these units, they were not available for re-cataloging.
+yielded no artifacts; however, if artifacts were recovered from these units, they were not

 MacCord's grid was reconstructed for the purposes of this project using his published map.
 A new set of

-grid coordinates was imposed on his map, in part because MacCord did not a show a grid and in part because
+grid coordinates was imposed on his map, in part because MacCord used both negative and positive

 The overlying plow zone appears to have been removed in two levels at Camden and was screened through